-- U Matter We Care: If you or a friend is in distress, please contact umatter@ufl.edu or 352 392-1575 so that a team member can reach out to the student - Counseling and Wellness Center: offers a variety of support services such as psychological assessment and intervention and assistance for math and test anxiety.
-Visit their web site for more information: http://www.counseling.ufl.edu/cwc/Default.aspx or call (352) 392-1575.
-On line and in person assistance is available. - University Police Department (352) 392-1111 or 9-1-1 for emergencies; see also http://www.police.ufl.edu - The Student Health Care Center at Shands is a satellite clinic of the main Student Health Care Center located on Fletcher Drive on campus.
+- The Counseling and Wellness Center 352-392-1575 offers a variety of support services such as psychological assessment and intervention and assistance for math and test anxiety.
+Visit their web site for more information.
+On line and in person assistance is available. - You Matter We Care website.
+If you are feeling overwhelmed or stressed, you can reach out for help through the You Matter We Care website, which is staffed by Dean of Students and Counseling Center personnel. - The Student Health Care Center at Shands is a satellite clinic of the main Student Health Care Center located on Fletcher Drive on campus.
 Student Health at Shands offers a variety of clinical services.
 The clinic is located on the second floor of the Dental Tower in the Health Science Center.
-For more information, contact the clinic at 392-0627 or check out the web site at: https://shcc.ufl.edu/ - Crisis intervention is always available 24/7 from: Alachua County Crisis Center: (352) 264-6789 http://www.alachuacounty.us/DEPTS/CSS/CRISISCENTER/Pages/CrisisCenter.asp - Sexual Assault Recovery Services (SARS), Student Health Care Center, (352) 392-1161
+For more information, contact the clinic at 392-0627 or check out the web site. - Crisis intervention is always available 24/7 from: Alachua County Crisis Center, (352) 264-6789